 - Step One: the Employer must set out in writing the employee’s alleged misconduct and invite them to a meeting to discuss this

-- Step Two: a meeting is held when the employee has had reasonable time to consider their response and the employer listens to the employees’ response.
+- Step Two: a meeting is held where the employee has had reasonable time to consider their response and the employer listens to the employees’ response.
 After the meeting the employer must write to the employee informing them of their decision and telling the employee they have a right of appeal against the decision if they wish

-- Step Three: the employee tells the employer they wish to appeal and the employer must hold a further meeting, after which they must tell the employee of their decision.
+- Step Three: the employee tells the employer they wish to appeal and the employer must hold a further meeting, after which they must tell the employee of their decision

 - The Health and Safety at Work Act of 1974 was introduced in Northern Ireland in 1978